 - Add ⅓ cup of water or add as required.

-- Cover the pan with a lid and let the beetroot cook on a low to medium-low flame.
+- Cover the pan with a lid and let the beetroot cook on a low to medium-low heat.

 - In between do check and stir.
 If the water dries up, then you can add some water and then continue to cover and cook.

-- The beetroot should soften and get cooked completely.
+- The beetroot should soften, become tender and get cooked completely.
 Before proceeding to the next step ensure there is no water in the pan.
-If the beetroot pieces are cooked and there is some water, then cook without lid, so that all the water evaporates.
+If the beetroot pieces have softened and there is some water, then cook without lid, so that all the water evaporates.

 - Lastly add 3 to 4 tablespoons grated fresh coconut.
 Mix very well.
-Switch off the flame and cover pan.
+Switch off the heat and cover pan.

-- Serve the beetroot poriyal hot or warm as a side dish with sambar-rice or rasam-rice or even dal-rice.
-It can also be had with chapatis or bread.
+- Serve the Beetroot Poriyal hot or warm as a side dish with sambar-rice or rasam-rice or even dal-rice.
+It can also be had with chapati or paratha.

 Notes